jeromesabidong/prompt-engineering-basics/README.md

 A simple runner of scripts to study OpenAI if you don't want to install python on your local..
 .. but you have Docker.

+# Course References

-Following along with the course Prompt Engineering at DeepLearning.ai
+- Following along with the course Prompt Engineering at DeepLearning.ai (1-7)
+- Understanding and Applying Text Embeddings at DeepLearning.ai (8- )

 Creating this as a test environment for the OpenAI API